simp/pupmod-simp-libreswan/README.md

 ```

 Make sure that you have all Certificate Authorities needed loaded into SIMP.
 If the side you are connecting to
 uses a different CA from yours, make sure you load their CA into your CA listing in PKI.
-(See the SIMP
-documentation to see how to do this.)
+(See the [SIMP documentation](https://simp.readthedocs.io/en/master/user_guide/Certificates.html) to see how to do this.)

-You can verify the contents of the nss database with:
+You can verify the contents of the NSS database with:

 ```bash
 certutil -L -d sql:/etc/ipsec.d/
 ```